AdElisium/hub/pages/new_school_thoughts.md

 If education is treated as a business, which it is, how can a <10% client satisfaction of your service be acceptable to all of the schools?
 Most kids hate the experience and with all the homework their lives a miserable.
 Nobody is solving this problem.
 Clients/students must be VERY satisfied with the experience for it to be considered good.

+#### 13

+In the dichotomy between learning through theory and learning through practice, theory doesn't help with being able to apply the knowledge.
+And practice doesn't give an underlying understanding of how it works to be able to improve on current implementations.
+A possible solution is to first learn through practice and then add the theory to gain expertise.
+Basically you improve your knowledge by adding theory to a pre-existing understanding of the practice.
 ## Ideas

 * CoRT course from Edward de Bono